ReactiveCocoa/ReactiveSwift/README.md

         purchase = Action(state: coins, enabledIf: { $0 > 0 }) { coins, snackId in
             return SignalProducer { observer, _ in
                 // The sales magic happens here.
+                // Fetch a snack based on its id
             }
         }